T2 (novel series): Reception

 Publishers Weekly reviewed T2: Infiltrator and says the author gets the details of the Terminator universe right and thought the story made sense that tells how Skynet, after two failures, would try again to kill John Connor.
+Charles de Lint with The Magazine of Fantasy & Science Fiction magazine recommended T2: Infiltrator, saying, "Everything we need for a strong sequel is here."
+Lars Johansen with Parsec magazine also recommended the novel, saying that Stirling "has met the challenge" of writing a novel based on a movie "and whupped it."

 SF Crowsnest reviewer Laura Kayne enjoyed T2: The Future War and praised how the story ties in with the first two Terminator films.

-As of September 2024 according to WorldCat, T2: Infiltrator is found in 465 libraries, T2: Rising Storm in 408, and T2: The Future War in 373.